Your council

 Priority action: Target a range of funding sources and service delivery to where they are most needed.

-• After successful bids from our officers, the Mayoral Combined Authority has committed £34 million for projects led by City of York Council, which will benefit our city and our residents.
+• The Mayoral Combined Authority has committed £36 million to projects we lead, which will benefit our city and our residents.

 Back to list